GusBovo/GusBovo.github.io/index.md

 > "This is pretty good for a first ever jam!
 It's a bit buggy, but that's to be expected in a game jam.
 Overall good work :)"
 > — grizzy games

-"Put Them On The Scale!" is a physics-based game where players stack various vehicles in an attempt to reach the moon.
-Designed to be a fun and light-hearted experience, it incorporates the jam’s theme, “Built to Scale,” with a unique twist.

 Here's an excerpt from my _post-mortem_ posted on my Reddit community – [Finding and Maintaining Scale](https://www.reddit.com/r/visions_ofBlack_Skies/comments/1f2m5i7/finding_and_maintaining_scale_a_gmtk_game_jam/):